Claudio Williman: President of Uruguay

-In 1910, public assistance was reorganized by a law that established in Montevideo a general directorate and a Public Assistance council and in the departments “delegated doctors in charge of the functions local.”
+In 1910, public assistance was reorganized by a law "voted unanimously by both chambers" that established in Montevideo a general directorate and a Public Assistance council and in the departments “delegated doctors in charge of the functions local.”
 According to the law, every individual indigent or deprived of resources had “the right to free public assistance at the expense of the State.”
 This included services such as child protection, assistance and protection of pregnant women and women in labor, assistance and guardianship of homeless children, assistance and protection of homeless, invalid and chronic elderly, and sick care.
 Following the passage of this law 5 new pavilions were built in the House of Isolation, the Germán Segura pavilion was enlarged; and a laboratory was set up in the Psychiatric Clinic of the Insane Asylum along with an external office in the Asylum for Foundlings and Orphans.
 In addition various establishments "have received aid and subsidies, including the Hospital Galán y Rocha, in Paysandú, and the one in Colonia are nearing completion; the one in Rosario has been inaugurated, and first aid rooms have been set up in Colonia, Rivera and Treinta y Tres."